Schneidemühl Refugee Camp (c. 1920-25)

 Abstract

-After the Treaty of Versailles in 1919, Germany ceded parts of the provinces of Posen and Western Prussia to Poland.
-In 1922, the capital of the new boundary region Westpreußen-Posen was moved west, to Schneidemühl (today: Piła).
-Many German refugees from the former German territories fled west were sheltered in the Schneidemühl refugee camp.
+The Treaty of Versailles (1919) stipulated that Germany cede parts of the provinces of Posen and Western Prussia to Poland.
+In 1922, the capital of the new boundary region West Prussia-Posen was moved west, to Schneidemühl (today: Piła).
+Many German refugees from the former German territories fled west and were sheltered in the Schneidemühl refugee camp.
+This photograph from the early 1920s shows an elderly man and his four grandchildren sharing a meal in their improvised accommodation.

 Source